National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 ![Example Code Repository](images/tools/fig-tools-130-code-repo.png){#fig-tools-130-code-repo fig-alt="Example Code Repository"}

 Code Repositories shown in @fig-tools-130-code-repo are available within the N3C enclave and should be used when you wish to share code across multiple Code Workbooks or projects, or need to develop a robust production pipeline.
 Code Repositories _do not support_ data visualization, coding in R, or point-and-click templates.
-Additional [differences between Code Repositories and Code Workbooks](https://www.palantir.com/docs/foundry/code-workbook/code-repositories-comparison/) can be found in the Palantir Documentation.
+Additional [differences between Code Repositories and Code Workbooks](https://www.palantir.com/docs/foundry/code-workbook/code-repositories-comparison/) can be found in the Foundry Documentation.
 Palantir has also compiled several [tutorials on how to create, publish, and maintain Code Repositories](https://unite.nih.gov/workspace/documentation/product/foundry-training-portal/de_code-repo-environment_module1)  {{< fa lock title="Link requires an N3C Enclave account" >}}.

 For any large analytic project, there are many pieces of code and other artifacts that should be shared between different components within the project.
 Some code is useful enough that it should be shared across projects.
 Code Repositories provide a standard mechanism for encapsulating reusable components and allowing them to be reused within projects.